 Please note that you must bring your presentation files to the session on the day of your presentation.
 ION computers will accept PowerPoint or PDF files from a USB drive or CD-ROM.
 Presentation files uploaded to AMP are only for publication in the proceedings; these files will not automatically be copied to the session room computer.

 An updated program, with the precise starting time of each paper, will be online after mid-December, and will also be circulated at the meeting.
-The printed schedule of presentation times will be strictly adhered to.
-You will be allotted approximately twenty-five minutes total for your presentation plus a few moments for questions at the discretion of the Session Chair.
+Session chairs will strictly adhere to the schedule of presentation times.
+Each presentation will be twenty-five minutes.
 A presentation timer in the session room will display the time remaining for your presentation.
 The screen color will change as follows: